stevenhorkey/grayscale-theme/_posts/March 2018/2018-3-27-Start-Here.md

 **Stretching**
 <br>
 <br>
 The body does not remain limber on its own accord.
 A few stretches daily go a long way to creating a greater sense of stability and flexibility in your body.
+These are a few that I do everyday:
+- Cat & Cow Stretch
+- Back Extension
+- Butterfly Stretch
+- Child's Pose
+- Back Bridge
--
+- Seated Spinal Twists

 <br>
 **Weight Training**